Descriptor: Level 1b – Diagnosis & Analysis

 - QCD measures; A3; visual management; communication boards; project management and organisation; team roles and function; Agile approach – scrum

 The topics should be contextualised for the organisation for which the training is intended and those selected will depend on several factors – such as the nature of the organisation’s processes, whether it is manufacturing products or delivering intangible services – internally or externally, whether it is private or public sector, etc. This list is indicative; some topics may not be relevant, some will require passing reference only and there may be other topics that are not included.

 A course or programme designed to deliver Level 1b outcomes can be organised in several ways and there is no prescribed format.
 It will typically use a combination of:

 - Face to face, taught in groups – in modules or blocks of days.

 - Workplace based guidance and support – going to the ‘Gemba’.

-The total learning time guidance for a course or programme is a minimum of 40 hours.
-This can include face-to-face teaching, web based learning, post course activities, assessments, self-study, follow up reading and research and work based activities.
+The total learning time guidance for a course or programme is 40 hours.
+This can include face to face teaching, elearning, assessment, pre/post course reading/research, practical application, offline group work, on the job training and one-2-one support activities.